yingshaoxo/auto_everything/README.md

 sudo pip3 install "git+https://github.com/yingshaoxo/auto_everything.git@dev" --break-system-packages
 ```

 > What the fuck the `debian` or `pip` or `python community` is thinking of?
-Why we can't use pip to directly install a package?
+Why we can't use pip to directly install a package anymore?

 > Those **assohle** who in charge never want to make things easy, are they?